 What does a photograph sound like?

-If you were looking at a photograph and hearing the sounds of that location, how would you respond?
-If the photograph could hear the sounds from their origination, how would they respond.
+How would you respond if you were looking at a photograph and hearing the sounds of that location?
+If the photograph could hear the sounds from their origination, how would they respond?

 This video is my answer.

 Make the video full screen and turn UP the volume.